-Jane Fonda’s work on stage and screen has earned numerous nominations and awards, including Oscars (Best Actress in 1971 for Klute and in 1978 for Coming Home) and an Emmy for her performance in The Dollmaker.
+Fonda, is a two-time Academy Award winner (Best Actress in 1971 for Klute and in 1978 for Coming Home), a three-time Golden Globe winner, and was the 2014 recipient of the AFI Life Achievement Award.
 Along with starring roles in dozens of highly acclaimed productions, Fonda also took on responsibilities as a film and television producer.
 Her credits include Coming Home, The China Syndrome, Nine to Five, Rollover, On Golden Pond, The Morning After and The Dollmaker.

 Fonda revolutionized the fitness industry with the release of Jane Fonda’s Workout in 1982.
-She followed with the production of 23 home exercise videos, 13 audio recordings, and five books – selling 17 million copies all together.
-The original Jane Fonda’s Workout video remains the top grossing home video of all time.
+She followed with the production of 23 home exercise videos, 13 audio recordings, and seven best-selling books – selling 17 million copies all together.
+The original Jane Fonda’s Workout video remains the top-grossing home video of all time.